-Revenue recognition
+Revenue recognition - contract sales

 IFRS 15 requires entities to exercise judgement taking into consideration all the relevant facts and circumstances when applying each step of the model to contracts with their customers.
 The Group uses the percentage of completion method in accounting for its proprietary contracts, as the revenue should be recognised over time by measuring the progress towards complete satisfaction of the performance obligation.
 Progress is measured in a manner generally consistent with the physical progress on the project.
 Use of the percentage of completion method requires the Group to estimate the services performed to date as a proportion of the total services to be performed.
 The proportion of services performed to total services to be performed can differ from management's estimates, influencing the amount of revenue recognised in the period.
+Generally, the percentage of completion is agreed upon with the customer on a monthly basis and is based upon acquisition of data, measuring receiver deployment; receiver recovery; and tow lines completed.